kpaskov/FamilySeqError/README.md

 - `--include [bed_file]` which uses a BED file to filter variants.
 Only variants within the intervals listed in the BED file are counted.
 - `--exlude [bed_file]` which uses a BED file to filter variants.
 Only variants outside the intervals listed in the BED file are counted.
 - `--exlude [bed_file]` which uses a BED file to filter variants.
 Only variants outside the intervals listed in the BED file are counted.
-- `--output_dir_name` which creates a subdirectory
+- `--output_dir_name` which creates a subdirectory in `[data_dir]/family_genotype_counts` and stores the `*.famgen.counts.txt` files there.
+This option is useful when creating different types of family genotype counts from the same dataset, for example counts in low-complexity and high-complexity regions.

 3. Estimate sequencing error rates.
 Now we can estimate error rates for each individual.
-Error rates are written to output_file in .json format.
+Error rates are written to `[output_file]` in .json format.

 `python parameter_estimation/estimate_parameters_per_individual.py [data_dir] [output_file]`